13-Peripherals

 By the late 1970s and early 1980s many printers were available for use with home computers.
 However, the cost was often over $1,000, which limited the number of people who could afford to buy one.
 Most printers offered 96 characters in the standard ASCII set, including both upper and lowercase characters.
 The cheaper printers could only print uppercase characters, while some of the more expensive ones were capable of accepting programmable characters or had built-in graphics characters.

 There were two main types of printers available.
 One type operated like a typewriter by striking a piece of metal type against a ribbon and onto the paper.
 This type of printer was often called an “impact” or “letter quality” printer.
 It used either a type ball like IBM’s Selectric typewriters, or a wheel with spokes that radiated out from the center, with the type characters at the end of the spokes.
 This latter type of letter quality printer was also called a “daisy wheel” printer, because the changeable print wheels looked something like a daisy.
-These printers were most commonly used by computers in businesses, as they often cost more than $2,000 and were beyond the reach of the average home hobbyist.
+Businesses used this type of printer more commonly than the dot-matrix variety, because of the quality of output.
+They were quite expensive, often costing more than $2,000 and were beyond the reach of the average home hobbyist.

 The Centronics 730 may well have been the first “standard” printer for the Apple II (as well as for many other microcomputers).
 It used a parallel cable whose pin layout went on to also become a standard for use with personal computers.
 The parallel cable pin layout on the plug was still in use by the 1990s.[48]
 Centronics also had several other models, including the 737 and 739.
 A less expensive printer made by Centronics, the 779, used 5×7 dot matrix characters, and could print in sizes from 10 to 16.5 cpi (characters per inch), ranging from 60 cps (characters per second) at 10 cpi to 100 cps at 16.5 cpi.
 It also had a one-line buffer (which held up to 132 characters), but printed a limited 64 character ASCII set, all uppercase plus some special characters.
 As mentioned before, most personal computers of the time didn’t have lowercase anyway, so this limitation wasn’t necessarily a drawback.
 The better printers made by Centronics had a larger matrix and could produce true descenders on lowercase characters.[49],[50]